What is the Norfolk School Games?

 It’s easy for schools to get more involved with the Norfolk School Games.

-Find your local School Sports Partnership by visiting the School Sports Partnership website.
+Find your local School Sports Partnership contact details by visiting this page.
 You’ll then be able to contact your local School Games Organiser for a discussion on how your school can make the most of local physical activity opportunities.

 You can also check out the School Games website.
 Be sure to follow their accounts on social media to get the latest updates, and see what other schools in your area are up to.